 My goal in producing this course is to encourage contemporary penmen and calligraphers to use their flourishing enthusiastically in their artwork, correspondence, and scrapbooks.
 In this section, we will tackle three small projects that can be given to friends, family, or tucked away as records of your progress in the Art.

-The Offhand Flourishing Program is a Self-Study Program.
+The Offhand Flourishing Course is a Self-Study Course.
 It is designed to be completed without instructor or peer feedback, on a student’s own schedule.

-With registration, you gain online access to the curriculum outlined above (plus the two prerequisite courses!) for one year from the date of your registration, and access to a general Community Forum where you can share your work with other Self-study Dreamers (if you choose.)
+With registration, you gain online access to the curriculum outlined above for one year from the date of your registration, and access to a general Community Forum where you can share your work with other Self-study Dreamers (if you choose.)

 (above) A specimen combining flourishing and script by John A. Wesco in 1906.
 Original, high-quality scans of samples like this are used as references throughout the course materials.

-This program is released as a progression of three courses and takes roughly 8 weeks to complete.
-Sections drip at one week intervals starting with Intro to Calligraphy.
-Students should expect to spend between 2-5 hours each week working through materials and practicing if they intend to complete the program in 8 weeks.
+This course is released in weekly sections and takes roughly 8 weeks to complete.
+Students should expect to spend between 2-5 hours each week working through materials and practicing if they intend to complete the course in 8 weeks.
+Lessons consist of pre-recorded videos, diagrams, and essays.

-To participate in the lessons of this program, you’ll need:
+To participate in the lessons of this course, you’ll need:

 - A straight pen holder.